 Leaders should make it their goal to overcome the challenges that come with change.
 They should develop a flexible attitude, and be willing to shift and experiment as things change.
 Our attitude towards change determines how it will affect us.

-A book that taught me many valuable lessons about dealing with change is Who Moved My Cheese?
-An Amazing Way to Deal with Change in Your Work and in Your Life.
+Who Moved My Cheese is a great book that teaches many valuable lessons about dealing with change.
 The book uses an intelligent tale based on fictional characters to highlight the ways people often deal with change in their personal and professional lives, and how to develop an anticipatory approach to change.
-You can actually get this book for free with a 30-Day free trial on audiobooks.com.

 Leadership presence is a combination of personal and interpersonal skills, including the ones we identified above, that work together to send all the right signals.
 It involves the ability to command a room and communicate in an authentic way that inspires others.